akherlan/transjakartagtfs/README.md

 # transjakarta
 Prepare and visualize Transjakarta dataset using R

 What you can find inside?
+Just continue to point 3 if you have already installed `nusantr` [here](https://github.com/rasyidstat/nusantr)

 * `01_get.R` get Transjakarta data
 * `02_halte.R` and `02_route.R` clean and make `transjakarta` and `transjakarta_route` dataset